data1050/data1050.github.io/index.md

 #### By the end of this course you will be able to:
 - Design & implement various data structures, algorithms; tackle interview questions in a systematic way
 - Learn to use SQL (**Postgres**), NoSQL (**mongoDB**), Graph database (**neo4j**), Streaming database (**Kafka**)
-- Build & deploy a distributed processing pipeline at scale (MapReduce, **spark**)
+- Build & deploy a distributed processing pipeline at scale (MapReduce, **Spark**)
 - Deploy websites and apps (Heroku, AWS, GCP)

-Other details can be found in the Syllabus linked above.
+Other details can be found in the Syllabus linked above and on the DATA 1050 Interal Course Website.